hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/56__shrImallalitAlAlitaH.md

 So, in this way even those teaching advaita are reaping benefits by making fool of students.
-That's why we see that guru's rarely get questioned seriously, for their anger(visible or not) may arise and destroy you. :P ​
+That's why we see that guru's rarely get questioned seriously, for their anger(visible or not) may arise and destroy you. :P

 > Whether one is jnaani or not cannot be litmus-tested,

-​
-Yes, that's why shruti says disciple to reach shrotriya​ and brahmaniShTha, since no one can know who is brahmasaMstha!! :P
+Yes, that's why shruti says disciple to reach shrotriya and brahmaniShTha, since no one can know who is brahmasaMstha!! :P

 Hence one can say he is shaastravit not necessarily jnaani - but hopefully
 > we assume that he knows what he is teaching.
 >

-​That's why I said that assumption is base of the whole breed of new vedAnta sampradAya.
+That's why I said that assumption is base of the whole breed of new vedAnta sampradAya.
-​

 > Knowledge once gained will not get negated - the mind may not be capable
 > of repeating that knowledge due to memory problems - that is true for any